1994–95 Major League Baseball strike: Strike ends

-On March 28, 1995, the players voted to return to work if a U.S. District Court judge supported the National Labor Relations Board's unfair labor practices complaint against the owners (which was filed on March 27).
-By a vote of 27–3, owners supported the use of replacement players.
-The strike ended when Judge (and future Supreme Court Justice) Sonia Sotomayor of the United States District Court for the Southern District of New York issued a preliminary injunction against the owners on March 31.
-On April 2, 1995, the day before the season was scheduled to start with the replacement players, the strike came to an official end at 232 days.
+On March 29, 1995, the players voted to return to work if a U.S. District Court judge supported the National Labor Relations Board's unfair labor practices complaint against the owners, which was filed on March 27.
+By a vote of 26–2, owners supported the use of replacement players.
+Judge (and future Supreme Court Justice) Sonia Sotomayor of the U.S. District Court for the Southern District of New York issued a preliminary injunction against the owners on March 31.
+On April 2, the day before the season was scheduled to start with the replacement players, the strike came to an official end at 232 days.
 Judge Sotomayor's decision received support from a panel of the Court of Appeals for the Second Circuit, which denied the owners' request to stay the ruling.

 As part of the terms of the injunction, the players and owners were to be bound to the terms of the expired collective bargaining agreement until a new one could be reached and the start of the season would be postponed three weeks, with teams playing an abbreviated 144-game season instead of a 162-game season.

 Post-strike

 1995 season

 During the first days of the 1995 season, some fans remained irate at both players and owners.
-Attendance at the games plummeted, as did television ratings, to a greater extent than during the last significant players strike in 1981.
+Attendance at the games plummeted, as did television ratings, to a greater extent than during the last significant players' strike in 1981.

 While a total of 50,010,016 fans had attended the 1,600 MLB regular season games played in 1994, averaging 31,256 per game, a total of 50,416,880 fans attended the 2,016 games of the 1995 MLB regular season, for an average attendance of just 25,008 per game.
 This represented a decline in average attendance of 20% from 1994 to 1995.

-A few of the fans who showed up demonstrated their frustration, and booed the players; the strike was seen as the worst work stoppage in sports history, leaving the game in crisis and some fans shaken and angry.
+A few of the fans who showed up demonstrated their frustration, and booed the players; the strike was seen as the worst work stoppage in sports history, leaving the game in crisis and some fans angry.

 Among the major examples of fan protests: